servicemeshistio/istio/README.md

   ratings       ClusterIP   10.0.0.66    <none>        9080/TCP   102s
   reviews       ClusterIP   10.0.0.45    <none>        9080/TCP   102s
   ```
   The productpage service address is `10.0.0.20`.
-This IP address will be different for you.
+This IP address might be different for you.

-  Test the service
+  Test the service and use IP address as per your service IP address.

   ```console
   # curl -s http://10.0.0.20:9080 | grep title